Kuuuube/Tablet_Calibration/docs/display_tablet_calibration_guide.md

 # Display Tablet Calibration Guide

-When calibrating the tablet make sure to sit in a your normal posture and distance from the tablet.
+When calibrating the tablet, make sure to sit in your normal posture and distance from the tablet.
 You may end up seeing larger parallax inaccuracies if you calibrate at an odd viewing angle.

 Make sure to drag your pen on the tablet surface while calibrating.
 If this causes issues with the image in the centering step, temporarily clear the Tip Binding in the Pen Settings tab in OTD.